GMOD/Apollo/docs/TestScript.md

 13.2.2) Search for a track using the search box.

-13.2.3) Check that clicking on the show native tracks icon properly toggles the native tracks.
+13.2.3) Check that clicking on the show native tracks icons properly toggles the native tracks.

-13.2.3.1) Test as Admin
+13.2.3.1) Click on the track panel and confirm that doing and undoing the toggle switch toggles the native track view and the main panel toggle icon.

+13.2.3.2) Click on the main panel toggle button and confirm that doing and undoing the toggle switch toggles the native track view and switches the track panel toggle as well.

+13.2.3.3) Confirm that reload in either case saves the prior preference.

-13.2.3.2) Test as non-Admin
+13.2.3.4) Test as Admin and non-Admin for one case to confirm layout.

 13.3) Ref Sequence